-An anecdote describes a conversation between three ministers, all having problems with mice in their church basements.
+A conversation took place among three ministers, all having problems with mice in their church basements.
 The first reported, “We set traps, put out poison, tried noise, among other things, but failed to get rid of them.”

 The second pastor added, “We tried all of that without success.
 We finally called in an exterminator, but the mice are back.
 We don’t know if we’ll ever keep them out.”

 The third pastor spoke more triumphantly.
 “I had a team of men catch the mice.
 I baptized the mice, gave them a church membership, and I haven’t seen them since.”